robin-rpr/calos/doc/clearly-run.rst

     Set the storage directory.
 Equivalent to the same option for :code:`clearly image(1)`.

+  :code:`--sysctl=KEY=VALUE`
+    Set kernel parameter :code:`KEY` to :code:`VALUE`.
+Can be repeated.
+    The parameter is written to the corresponding file in :code:`/proc/sys/`.

   :code:`--test=TEST`
     Run internal test :code:`TEST`.
 Valid values are :code:`log` and :code:`log-fail`.